 Check out Kathryn’s Website.
-She is also a writer, loves cates, and grew up in Maine.
-She is working on a novel that takes place on an island in Maine
+She is also a writer, loves cats, and grew up in Maine.
+She is working on a novel that takes place on an island in Maine.

 We now live in Florida.